Clinical Psychology (UTSC)

 Are the Graduate Record Examination (GRE) General and Psychology Subject tests necessary for my application to your field?

-Yes, as per the admission requirements stated on our website, both General and Psychology Subject tests are required components of the application to our field.
+The General and Psychology Subject tests will not be required components of the application to our field for the 2021-22 admissions cycle.

 GRE Designated Institution Code: 3603